 AI-generated.

-The thought canvas is a 256×224 pixel numpy array (deliberately SNES-era resolution — the visual output is a byproduct of computation, not the point of it) where agents render 2D Gaussian splats while they work.
+The thought canvas is a 256×224 pixel numpy array (deliberately SNES-era resolution, the visual output is a byproduct of computation, not the point of it) where agents render 2D Gaussian splats while they work.
 Each splat is 8 floats: position, scale, rotation, color, opacity.

-for each pixel, the color is the sum of all splat
+The renderer uses accumulated summation.
+For each pixel, the color is the sum of all splat

 contributions weighted by their gaussian falloff.
 This